Diocese of Bangor: Bro Seiriol Ministry Area

 This was formed by the union of the parishes of Beaumaris St Catherine, Beaumaris St Cawrdaf, Beaumaris SS Mary & Nicholas, Beaumaris St Michael, Beaumaris St Seiriol and Llanddona.
 It is named after Saint Seiriol, to whom a church in the area is dedicated.
 It has an estimated population of 3,615.
-As of September 2024 it was served by one Associate Vicar.
+As of September 2026 it is served by one Vicar and one Curate.